 If you made all the connections properly, you should be hearing sound from your sound bar, but you may be getting sound from both your TV and sound bar.
 That generally doesn't sound good, so you'll want to disable your TV's internal speaker.
 The exact process will differ depending on the type of TV you have, so you may need to consult the manual.
 On our main home-theater testing TV, we needed to select Sound, then Speaker Select, then choose External Speaker.

 One quick note of caution: if your sound bar didn't come with a remote, you may run into an annoying problem in which your TV will display an onscreen error message when you adjust the sound bar's volume.
 Read my sound bar buying advice for more information.

 What's the catch?While this method of connecting your home theater gear will work in most instances, there are some scenarios in which you might have issues.
-One problem is that TVs typically don't have audio-only inputs, for devices like a Squeezebox Touch that you might also want to connect to your sound bar.
+One problem is that TVs typically don't have audio-only inputs for devices like a Sonos Connect that you might also want to connect to your sound bar.
 You can get around this by using the analog audio inputs from an analog AV input, but you're out of luck if you want to use a digital audio connection.

 Another instance where you might run into trouble is if your TV doesn't have enough inputs to handle all your devices.
 You can get around this by connecting some of your device's audio outputs directly to the sound bar and running others directly to the TV, although this makes switching between your components considerably more confusing.
 (A good universal remote can make it easier, though.)
 Another option is purchasing an HDMI switcher to add more inputs.
 It's a cheap fix, but it will add more clutter to your setup and, again, make switching inputs a little more confusing.

 Want advice on buying a sound bar?
-Check out CNET's list of best sound bars.
+Check out CNET's sound bar buying guide.